wnnawalaniec/phlambda/README.md

 and some callable to perform some operations on the input.
 But its... so cumbersome.

-On day at the company my friend joked about PHP and said that it's sad we can't do something like this in PHP:
+One day at the company my friend joked about PHP and said that it's sad we can't do something like this in PHP:
 ```js
 someArray.every(below(30));
 ```